Autism and Education – Please can you help my wife and I with a problem? Thanks

 Autism and Education

-But I can defend this on the grounds that John, our eight year old son, is still in education.
-So it is of great interest.
-But I really need you help and advice with a problem which has just arisen.
+But I can defend this on the grounds that John, our eight-year-old son, is still in education, so it is of great interest.
+But I really need your help and advice with a problem that has just arisen.

-As we have mentioned before our son attends a ResourceBase which is a halfway house between a specialist ASD school and a mainstream one.
-I’ve blogged in some detail here if you are interested.
+As we have mentioned before, our son attends ResourceBase, which is a halfway house between a specialist ASD school and a mainstream one.
+I’ve blogged about it in some detail here if you are interested.

-Now as I have mentioned in previous blog posts both my wife and I are very pleased with John’s development at the Resourcebase.
-The numerous staff are committed and caring.
-Above all they are properly trained to do their jobs and that training is on-going.
+As I have mentioned in previous blog posts, my wife and I are very pleased with John’s development at the Resourcebase.
+The numerous staff members are committed and caring.
+Above all, they are properly trained to do their jobs, and that training is ongoing.

-Indeed John has progressed in the nearly two years he has been at the ResourseBase in leaps and bounds.
+Indeed, John has progressed rapidly in the nearly two years he has been at ResourseBase.

-That being said he still has some way to go before he reaches parity with his peers.
-There are a number of reasons for this, but most especially, there are his problems with handwriting which in turn are caused by his many issues with fine motor skills.
-He does need some intensive work, in particular, in occupational therapy to help him go forward.
+That being said, he still has some way to go before he reaches parity with his peers.
+There are a number of reasons for this, but most especially, there are his problems with handwriting, which in turn are caused by his many issues with fine motor skills.
+He does need some intensive work, in particular, in occupational therapy, to help him move forward.

-The school’s reaction has so far not been positive.
-This is not really from the school but from the local government body which deals with education.
-For those of you who do not know my family and I live in London England.
+The school’s reaction has not been positive so far.
+This is not really from the school but from the local government body that deals with education.
+For those of you who do not know, my family and I live in London, England.

-There are a number of reasons stated – but mainly it come down to transitioning our son to other schools when he has finished his current stage.
-In the UK this transitioning normally takes place at the age of 11.
-But we know from our own experience that it has been common for children with ASD to be “kept down a year”.
-In fact with much success.
+There are a number of reasons stated, but mainly, it comes down to transitioning our son to other schools when he has finished his current stage.
+In the UK, this transition normally takes place at the age of 11.
+But we know from our own experience that it has been shared for autistic children to be “kept down a year,” in fact, with much success.

 Very simple.

-a) Do you think keeping a child with ASD “down a year” is a good or bad idea in principle?
+a) Do you think keeping an autistic child “down a year” is a good or bad idea in principle?

-b) Have you any experience of this yourself?
+b) Have you had any experience with this yourself?
 Please tell your story in the comments section below.

 c) What happened when you child transitioned out of education or to a new level such as high school or university?

-My wife and I would love to read your comments so that we can help prepare a case to give our son the best education possible.
+My wife and I would love to read your comments to help prepare a case to give our son the best education possible.

 PS If you know of anyone who might be able to help with any of these questions please can you share this blog post with them.
 Thx.